BaBulie/New-Horizons-Chat-Forwarder/README.md

 ## Step 2: Set up the Chat Forwarder

-Download the chat forwarder.
+Open the list of releases by clicking on 'Releases' on the right side of the GitHub page.
+Download the latest release by clicking on 'Source code (zip)'.

-Move the chat forwarder to a folder where you won't lose it, and start it.
+Unzip `New Horizons Chat Forwarder.exe` to a folder where you won't lose it, and start it.

 From the Discord Integrations window, copy the link of the Discord webhook and paste it into the chat forwarder.
 Press Enter.